Madeleine Clays is a public school teacher with twelve years' experience teaching English language learners K–12.

 Create flashcards for your ELLs with these phrases accompanied by a visual for each one, along with the translation in their home language.
 Tell them they can use these flashcards to communicate with their teachers.

-Teaching and encouraging your students to stand up for themselves serves to boost their confidence and helps them to be more successful academically.
+Teaching and encouraging your students to stand up for themselves serve to boost their confidence and help them to be more successful academically.

 3. Be Their Spokesperson

 Sometimes students don't want to tell their regular classroom teachers that they don't understand what is going on in class or that they need help.
 They may be very shy or feel intimidated by a teacher and be afraid to approach her.

 In this case, you can speak to those educators on your students' behalf, at least until they are more comfortable approaching them on their own.

 It's important to communicate your students' concerns to their other teachers in a professional manner.
 You want to be gentle but also assertive.
 You are your students' voice and that voice needs to be heard.

 - Develop a rapport with your colleagues from the beginning of the school year.

 - Begin the conversation on a positive note.